 Visit Medoc or Sauternes region for Wine Tours

 There are numerous family-run vineyards near Bordeaux.
-It makes for a perfect day trip from the city; visiting the wine cellar, exploring the wine regions, talking to winegrower and learning the history and knowing more about the winemaking process.
+It makes for a perfect day trip from the city; visiting the wine cellar, exploring the wine regions, talking to winegrowers and learning the history, and knowing more about the winemaking process.
 You can book a tour or rent a car/ bike and explore the region.

 Day Trips from Bordeaux

 - Dune of Pilat – Biggest sand dune in Europe ( Do check out our video on Youtube)

 - Abbey of Sauve-Majeure is a UNESCO World Heritage site ( Distance 25 KM from Bordeaux )

 - Saint Emilion – UNESCO listed wine-producing region

 - Prehistoric Cave of Pair-Non-Pair – Oldest decorated caves in the world